MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/08/devtools.md

 Imported font faces are now added to the list of CSS autocompletion when editing the `font-family` property in the **Styles** pane.

-For example, if `monospace` is a custom font installed on the local machine, it displays in the CSS completion list.
+For example, if `monospace` is a custom font installed on the local machine, it appears in the CSS completion list.
 In previous versions of Microsoft Edge, the font was not displayed.

 :::image type="content" source="../../media/2020/08/font-auto-complete.msft.png" alt-text="Autocomplete custom fonts." lightbox="../../media/2020/08/font-auto-complete.msft.png":::